yuhao-nie/Cloud-dection-in-sky-images/README.md

 ![demo_intermittency](/figs/demo_NRBR.png)
 <p align=justify>
 Figure 2.
 Cloud detection using NRBR method for different sky conditions: (a) sun entirely shrouded by clouds; (b) clear sky; and (c) sun partially shrouded by clouds.
 The pixels are identified as clouds when their NRBR$\leq0.05$.
+The original sky image is on the left, and the image showing identified cloud pixels is on the right.
 Red pixels in original image indicates the identified sun position.
-Green pixels in each cloud detection method indicates the identified cloud pixels.
+Green pixels in the image indicates the identified cloud pixels.
 </p>

  The column ``Fixed threshold method" of Figure \ref{fig:cloud_detection_results} shows the pixels identified as clouds (highlighted with a light green transparent color) for different sky conditions when a fixed NRBR threshold 0.05 is applied.
 The pixels are identified as clouds when their NRBR$\mathrm{\leq0.05}$.
 It can be observed that the method works well when the sun is totally shrouded by clouds (see row (C) column ``Fixed threshold method" of Figure \ref{fig:cloud_detection_results}), but the results are not satisfactory when it is clear sky or when the sun is partially shrouded by clouds (see row (A) and (B) column ``Fixed threshold method" of Figure \ref{fig:cloud_detection_results}), mainly due to misclassification of the circumsolar area pixels as clouds.